The wacky, big-money world of pet influencers | Malay Mail

-WASHINGTON, Dec 8 — They have millions of followers on Instagram.
+NEW YORK, Dec 9 — They have millions of followers on Instagram.
 They generate major profits for their owners.
 They are... pet influencers.

 Grumpy Cat, Lil Bub, Boo the Pomeranian and Doug the Pug are just some of the internet’s star animals, who do everything from support worthy causes to promote major brands.